Cvikov: Geography

 Cvikov is located about 12 km northeast of Česká Lípa and 29 km west of Liberec.
 It lies mostly in the Ralsko Uplands.
 The northern part of the municipal territory extends into the Lusatian Mountains and includes the highest point of Cvikov, the mountain Suchý vrch at 641 m above sea level.
 The stream Boberský potok flows through the town proper.
 The Svitavka River flows through the villages of Lindava and Svitava.

 History

 The first written mention of Cvikov is from 1352.
 The settlement was founded in the 13th century.
 In 1391, it was promoted to a town.
 In 1634, during the Thirty Years' War, the town was destroyed by fire, then it suffered during the War of the Bavarian Succession (1778).
-The greatest development of Cvikov occurred in the 19th century, when the town was industrialized.
+The greatest development of Cvikov occurred in the 19th century, when the town was industrialised.

 Transport

-The I/13 road, which connects Liberec with Ústí nad Labem, passes through the town.
+The I/13 road, which connects Liberec with Ústí nad Labem, runs through the town.